ropensci/rotl/README.md

 Our first goal has been to impliment low-level functions that wrap the Open Tree APIs and return the complete response.
-These are now done (though we still need more tests and documentation), so we will focus on developing higher level functions that automate common use cases and provide the results in the most approriate R object (often trees).
+These are now done (though we still need more tests and documentation), so we will shift our focus on developing higher level functions that automate common use cases and provide the results in the most approriate R object (often trees).

-If you want to get started with open tree the existing functions can be used eg
+If you want to get started with open tree the existing functions can be used.
+Note: it's quite possible that function names or behaviours will change, so treat these as something to play with for now:

 ###Find trees focused on my favourite taxon